-Letting the ones you care for know that “you are on their side” and understanding their goals are great steps forward in building a good relationship with exercise and physical activities.
+Assuring the person in your care that you are on their side and understand their goals are great steps forward in building a good relationship with exercise and physical activities.
 Knowing what their goals are can provide a means to motivate the persons in your care to participate in an exercise or activity program.

 Consider asking questions such as:

 - “Do you have any goals you would like to work on?”